 By working with inputs such as vehicle schedules, energy requirements, dwell times, and charger configurations, planners can evaluate how a depot is likely to perform before it is built or expanded.
 This visibility helps identify potential bottlenecks, test assumptions, and compare alternative infrastructure designs.

 Large-scale depot electrification benefits from collaboration between fleet operators, infrastructure specialists, utilities, and technology providers.
 Early alignment helps avoid costly redesigns and ensures that solutions are grounded in operational reality.
+Many organizations rely on specialist fleet electrification companies or partners to support planning and implementation.

 Even for experienced operators, pilot deployments provide valuable insight.
 Testing infrastructure, charging strategies, and control systems on a limited scale allows teams to validate assumptions and refine processes before full deployment.